siderolabs/talos/website/content/docs/v1.0/Learn More/concepts.md

 In the old days, Talos Linux had the idea of an `init` node.
 The `init` node was a "special" controlplane node which was designated as the founder of the cluster.
-It was the first, was guaranteed to be the elector, and was authorised to create a cluster... even if one already existed.
+It was the first, was guaranteed to be the elector, and was authorized to create a cluster... even if one already existed.
 This made the formation of a cluster cluster really easy, but it had a lot of